-- 1. Quizzes 1 and 2 will consist of multiple choice questions.
-Quiz 3 will consist of numerical problems.
-Quizzes will be held in tutorials. - 2.
-The Midterm Examination will consist of multiple choice questions and numerical problems. - 3.
+- 1. Midterm Examination 1 will consist of multiple choice questions. - 2.
+Midterm Examination 2 will consist of numerical problems. - 3.
 The final examination will last two hours, will be scheduled by the Registrar and held in a classroom.
 The final examination will consist of numerical problems. - 4.
 A non-programmable calculator may be used in the quizzes and examinations.